parikhshiv/SpeechGenius/my-project-proposal/phases/phase5.md

 # Phase 5: Votes (1 days)

+*you really shouldn't be able to hit the back button all the way to the login page, even after you already logged in*
 *Add update functions to everything but speeches* *First thooo: searchbar, and UPDATE functions to current user's annotations and comments*